 The tuition is a student's contribution to the costs of instruction and library services.
-In addition, a registration fee (\$20.00 for a full term and \$10.00 for a half term), a college government fee (\$0.50), and a student association fee (\$7.00 for a full term in 1987-88) are assessed.
+In addition, a registration fee (\$60.00 for a full term and \$30.00 for a half term), a college government fee (\$1.00), a student association fee (\$6.28) for a full term in 1988-89), and a Michigan Collegiate Coalition Fee (\$.35) are assessed.
 The tuition schedule is based on the number of credits elected during a specific term as well as on residency status (see Residence Regulations in this chapter) and class standing: lower-division (up to 54 credits toward a degree program) or upper-division (55 or more credits toward a degree program).
-The following tuition information is applicable only for undergraduates enrolled at The University of Michigan (Ann Arbor) during the 1987-88 academic year.
-Tuition for the 1988-89 academic year is subject to change.
-Tuition for the 1987-88 academic year for a full program (12-18 credits) was \$1342 per term for Michigan resident (lower-division) students; \$4414 per term for non-Michigan resident (lower-division) students; \$1486 per term for Michigan resident (upper-division) students; and \$4738 per term for non-Michigan resident (upper-division) students.
-The above tuition includes The Information Technology Access Fee (\$108 for a full term and \$54 for a half term).
+The following tuition information is applicable only for undergraduates enrolled at The University of Michigan (Ann Arbor) during the 1988-89 academic vear.
+Tuition for the 1989-90 academic year is subject to change.
+Tuition for the 1988-89 academic year for a full program (12-18 credits) was \$1438 per term for Michigan resident (lower-division) students; \$4944 per term for non-Michigan resident (lower-division) students: \$1597 per term for Michigan resident (upper-division) students; and \$5307 per term for non-Michigan resident (upper-division) students.

 The tuition schedule for programs of less than 12 credits or more than 18 credits varies according to the specific number of credits elected, residency status, and lower/upper division status.
 Current tuition and fee schedule information is available from the Office of the Registrar.
-Tuition and fees are payable prior to registration, after registration, or in three installments during a full term (one installment during a half term).
+Tuition and fees are payable prior to registration, after registration, or in three installments during a full term (one installment during a half-term).
 The number and dates of installment payments are specified prior to the beginning of each term.